Often I’m asked: how can you meal prep without food going bad? As well as many other questions related to storing and reheating food.

 This is why I have created this ultimate meal prep storage guide.

 To reassure you, the majority of the meal prep recipes are fine to refrigerate up to 3-4 days.
-Just ensure your ingredients are fresh and use airtight containers.
+Ensure your ingredients are fresh and use airtight containers.

 This guide is split into two parts: storing food and reheating food, simply because this guide is written specifically for meal prep and batch cooking.

-There are many misconceptions, and we get asked tons of questions about the safety of storing and reheating food.
+There are many misconceptions, and I get asked tons of questions about the safety of storing and reheating food.